-Tuition, textbooks, school supplies, and educational devices, with the school year starting anew education is the topic of interest for many parents.
+Tuition, textbooks, school supplies, educational devices, the list has no end.
+With the school year starting anew, education is the topic of interest for many parents.
 As post-secondary costs soar, saving for your child’s future education is becoming a high priority.
-Here is one option that can benefit your family.
+An RESP is one option that can benefit your family.

 What It Is

-Registered Education Savings Plan (RESP) is a government grant-assisted, flexible, and convenient way to save for a child’s future education.
-Growth in an RESP is tax-sheltered as long as it remains within the plan.
-There are no annual fees only the management expense ratios (MER), which are based on the funds selected.
+Registered Education Savings Plan (RESP) is a government, grant-assisted, flexible, and convenient way to save for a child’s future education.
+Growth in an RESP is tax-sheltered, as long as it remains within the plan.
+There are no annual fees, only the management expense ratios (MER), which depend on the selected funds.

 How It Works